uncbiag/VoteNet-Family/README.md

 - Select template atlases based on global Dice or local Dice

 ### 3.2 Voting Schemes

+TODO:
+1. Whether using weight derived by label (dice score) is better than intensity similarity (ssd)
+2. Whether it is possible to combine uncertainty map obtained from segmentation net and registration net to improve overall segmentation accuracy
+3. Whether it is possible to put multi-label fusion in an optimization minimization problem like [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6226425)

 #### 3.2.1 All images global majority uniform voting
+- Utilize all warped atlases labels to vote for the target label

 #### 3.2.2 All images local majority uniform voting
+- Utilize all warped atlases labels to vote for the target label according to each individual label

 #### 3.2.3 Top k highest dice score global uniform voting
+- Select the atlases of the top k highest dice score to do majority voting

 #### 3.2.4 Top k highest dice score local uniform voting
+- Select the atlases of the top k highest dice score to do majority voting according to each individual label

 #### 3.2.5 All images local weighted voting (Gaussion wighting, Inverse distance weighting, Joint label fusion)
+- Local weighted voting based on image intensity difference

 #### 3.2.6 Top k highest dice score local weighted voting
+- Local weighted voting based on dice score

 ## 4. Multi-atlas segmentation